KyshX31/Pomodoro-watchdog-reminder-CLI-program-for-Linux/README.md

 Toggles italic formatting on/off for the task.

 done or exit

 done

-Closes the current terminal session and starts the background timer daemon.
+Closes the current terminal session and starts the background timer daemon. or ctrl+c can also be clicked for ease.

 <number>

 30

 Sets the reminder interval (in minutes) for the daemon.
+Timer can only be changed when you intentionally log on to the app through terminal typing todo-watchdog and enter.
+In reminder sessions however, you can not change the timer.

 help